-“There’s not a friend like the lowly Jesus; no not one, no not one!” the one that Paul and Silas sang?
-No!
-But, we can be assured the praises and melodies they were singing before the Lord was just as spiritually moving.
+We may not know the words of their melody, but we can be assured the praises they were singing before the Lord was spiritually moving.

 That’s one of the dramatic things about this night.
 After being beaten with rods and receiving many stripes these songs of praises could not be silenced.
 Some of it fell on deaf ears yet, some were listening.
 If it were just Paul and Silas, then they could have quietly worshipped and kept it to themselves.
 But, they were not alone in this prison, on this night.
 Other inmates needed to believe that there is still a reason to rejoice in the midst of these darkest times.

 Not everyone was attentive.
 The melodious tune was not picked up by all as a listening pleasure.
 The jailer, who earlier was given the charge to keep the prisoners locked up securely (Acts 16:23), was fast asleep.
 So deep was his slumber it took the earth to begin to quake to rouse him from his midnight dreams.

 Once awakened, the dreams dissipated and the reality of all that appears to have transpired sets in.
 The prison doors are not only unlocked, but they are fully opened giving a free course of exit to any who wished to leave.
 After all, it is a prison and who would rightly want to stay beholden by chains.

 The jailer knew the vehement attitude the multitudes had against the two who were bound in the inner prison.
 The charge to contain them at all costs was serious.
 So serious, the jailer thought, “Since I have fallen asleep on my duty and have given the opportunity of freedom to them that were bound, I must now seal my failure with my own death.
 For surely, when the magistrates come and find out my fault, I shall pay with my life anyway.”